OctavioMaia/equalhash-statistics-api/README.md

-# Front-End Statistics for the Ethash Mining Pool
+# Front-End Statistics for the EqualHash Mining Pool

-Front End component for the Ethash mining pool.
+Frontend and statistics component for the EqualHash mining pool.

 This is an ember application, which can be hosted on any simple webserver.
-The application static pages can be placed in any Content delivery network for faster access
+The application static pages can be placed in any Content delivery network for faster access.

-  ### Features
+### **Features**

 **This pool is reegineered from sammy007 open-ethereum-pool for efficiency and for better payment algorithm.
 This software is functional and tested and implemented in big Mining farms.
-Testing and bug submissions are still welcome!
+Testing and bug submissions are still welcome!**

 *	Support for HTTP, SSL, Stratum, Stratum+SSL mining
 *	Detailed block stats with luck percentage and full reward